ChorusOne/network-handbook/README.md

    by adding `{.p0}` at the end of the heading.
 Use a custom anchor to ensure that links remain stable even if we rephrase the advice.
 See also [heading attributes][heading-attributes] in mdBook.
+ * We accept external contributions for small corrections like typo fixes.
+   For larger changes, please open an issue first.
+While we strive to write a neutral handbook with general best practices, being somewhat opinionated is inevitable; some editorial judgment is needed to keep the book coherent.

 [heading-attributes]: https://rust-lang.github.io/mdBook/format/markdown.html#heading-attributes